Our residences are more than just a place to eat and sleep. They provide a unique social environment, and form an

 Can I put up posters in my room and flat?

-You are welcome to decorate your room, but please read our regulations on posters and fabrics, soft furnishings and candles.
+You are welcome to decorate your room, but please read the Terms and Conditions of the Licence relating to posters and fabrics, soft furnishings and candles.
 You must make sure that you don't damage the walls or any other fixtures and fittings as the cost of repair or replacement will be passed on to you.
 Please note that you must not stick anything to your door, or anywhere in the communal areas.

 Will my room or flat be cleaned for me?

 As the licensee, it is your responsibility to keep both your room and the communal areas of your flat in a clean and tidy condition.
 To help you, your housekeeper will ensure that the floors and surfaces in the kitchens and communal facilities are cleaned twice weekly during term time.
 If you have a private shower or washbasin, this will also be cleaned once weekly, and your cleaner will make sure that a vacuum cleaner is available for you to use on request.
 Your waste bin will be emptied every weekday during semester time.

 Will I need to arrange insurance for the belongings in my room?

 All students will be automatically covered by the UEA block insurance scheme.
 Unless you wish to increase your personal cover you do not need to take any other action in relation to room insurance.
 Please visit the Endsleigh Insurance website to see the insurance covered provided.

 The cost of the basic block insurance is covered by your rent.

 Do I need a TV licence in my room?

 Rather than bring a television, we recommend that you watch programmes via our Freewire service through your laptop or PC.
 Please visit the Freewire website for further information.

 A colour TV licence currently costs £145.50 and a black and white licence is £49.
 They will remain at these rates for the next few years as the TV Licence fee has been frozen until 2017.